 - Businesses who use data-driven strategies drive five to eight times as much ROI as businesses who don’t.

-In this post, we’ll break down the definition of data-driven marketing, current trends, the data you need to create a data-driven marketing strategy, and how you should update your strategy.
+In this post, we’ll break down the definition of data-driven marketing, current trends, the data you need to create a data-driven marketing strategy, and how you should update your approach.

 What Is Data-Driven Marketing?